CarlijnQuik/File-Manager-App/PROCESS.md

 <img src="https://cloud.githubusercontent.com/assets/22945709/21845853/a353540a-d7f4-11e6-83f9-5da9875df450.png" width="400">
 #### Day 2
-- Had a job interview in the morning, started in the afternoon at 13:00
 - Set my personal goal for this week to finding out how to link the App with Google Drive and create the overview of files in a list
 - Started the design document: decided to immediately turn the desired sign in activity into a prototype, to give an idea of the style of the App
 - Looked into how to create an activity with a menu, search and settings option in the toolbar
-- First concept of the design document is done
+- Created the design document

 <img src="https://cloud.githubusercontent.com/assets/22945709/21811271/610f8794-d74f-11e6-9336-8ef359f75a76.png" width="300">
 <img src="https://cloud.githubusercontent.com/assets/22945709/21816695/5259cfb8-d761-11e6-930b-fdab08e85a54.png" width="400">